 The table this field comes from is determined by the MainTable field.

-, then the respective field comes from main document table.
+If the MainTable field is Yes, then the respective field comes from main document table.

-, then the respective field comes from the specific document table.
+If the MainTable field is No, then the respective field comes from the specific document table.

 The next three fields: DictTable, DictDisplayField and DictLinkField determine the presentation of given document attribute.
 If the DictTable field is empty, then the contents of the field indicated in the DataField field is displayed on the form ‘as it is’.
 If the DictTable field is not empty, then it is assumed that there exists a table with a name as in the DictTable field, with unique index as in DictLinkField field and with a field as in DictDisplayField.
 In such a case the value of the DataField field is used to find a row in DictTable with the same value in the DictLinkField field and HyperDoc displays on the form the contents of the DictDisplayField field of the found row in the DictTable table.
 This method allows saving database space - longer texts do not need to be repeated in every document record - only short IDs of these texts are repeated.
 It also helps to maintain the consistency of attributes used to categorize the documents.